Spine Surgeons conducting surgery for Cervical Foraminal Stenosis

 KYPHOSIS VS. LORDOSIS

-Kyphosis and lordosis are the natural curves of your spine, but when exaggerated, they cause different medical well being issues.
 As an example, a kyphosis condition appears as a rounded “C” shape in your upper back, like a hunch.
+This exaggerated curve can lead to neck pain, poor posture, and breathing problems.
 Meanwhile, lordosis is an inward “C” curve in your lower back, creating a sway.
-Significant kyphosis can lead to neck pain, poor posture, and breathing problems, while excessive lordosis can strain the lower back and cause tightness in the hamstrings.
+Excessive lordosis can strain the lower back and cause tightness in the hamstrings.

 Scoliosis Quiz on the Herniated Disc page